Conservation Art in Africa

-Plastic pollution in our oceans is something we hear about most days in the west, but this information is not so readily available to the children in Africa.
+Plastic pollution in our oceans is something we hear about most days in the west.
+Still, this information is not so readily available to the children in Africa, especially in a landlocked country like Zimbabwe.
 The kid's drawings on the subject were beautiful, and they now have a much clearer idea of the detrimental effects of plastic pollution to all life forms in our oceans, as well as animals on land, and how we can help change this.

 As you can see from the photos - which I have permission to use from ZEWACT - the children and staff have so happily received my workshops that I'll be leading more.
 The main thing we need to work on is the internet connection.
 But, as they say, where there's a will, there's a way!